What is a High Volume Merchant Account?

-The primary benefit of a high volume merchant account is that the amount of transactions and dollar volume you process will not be in jeopardy.
-You have the ability to grow your business to the level that suits you as the business owner.
+The primary benefit of a high volume merchant account is that the number of transactions and dollar volume you process will not be in jeopardy.
+You have the ability to grow your business to the level that suits you as a business owner.

-You are receiving the maximum amount of processing volume, with the maximum amount or security at the best price and service possible.
+You are receiving the maximum amount of processing volume, with the maximum amount of security at the best price and service possible.

 Additionally, you will most likely receive processing discounts with a high volume merchant account that can help you save money.

 High volume merchant accounts typically have more security in place than regular merchant accounts.
-With large ticket items it can be important to make sure that all of your customers are legitimate through a detailed verification process.
-There is more at stake in regards to chargebacks for large ticket items.
+With large ticket items, it can be important to make sure that all of your customers are legitimate through a detailed verification process.
+There is more at stake in regard to chargebacks for large ticket items.